I’ve had some requests to talk about wallcovering.

 It is repped by Old World Weavers in the USA.

-This is a very strong pattern that was recreated based on a Swedish or French design.
+This is a very strong pattern that is based on a Swedish or French design.
 That’s cool.
 I love it, but for me, only in a small space and even then, broken up with art and mirrors or in a wall panel.

 But this is an example where I might have just papered the fireplace wall.
 Maybe.